Cologne Public Library: Reading promotion

 Older children can join the 'Leseclub'.
 Each member between six and 15 years of age receives an individual reading diary with age-specific tasks.

 'Ran ans Lesen' was developed for the great number of all-day schools in Cologne.
 This project includes writing 'reading diaries', volunteer engagement and cooperation with teachers.

+A highlight is the event "Junges Buch für die Stadt"-event, which is organized in cooperation with the Literaturhaus and Kölner Stadt-Anzeiger.

 Intercultural meeting place

 As a multicultural meeting place, the public library of Cologne opens up many opportunities for language acquisition and cooperates with agencies which run integration courses.
 The integration project Bi-IN is about making teachers of integration courses see the advantages of using a library and making the participants of the courses familiar with the library.